vanyanv/Dicee-Challenge/README.md

 - [Resource 3](https://stackoverflow.com/questions/14/difference-between-math-floor-and-math-truncate) - To get a better understanding when to use math. functions.
 - [Resource 4](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) - Using setAttribute and the documentation behind it.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 - Website - [Vardan Vanyan](https://www.your-site.com)
 - GitHub - [chopsquad](https://github.com/chopsquad)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**